Ecodesign for Sustainable Products Regulation (ESPR)

 Curious to know more?
 Here's how we do it:

-The first step in an LCA is to define the functional unit and collect information on the materials, components, and processes used throughout the product’s life cycle - from raw material extraction to end-of-life disposal.
-Each material or process is linked to emission factors, which are derived from standardized datasets that quantify environmental impacts per unit of input.
-Once data is compiled, we can calculate the environmental footprint at the product and company level.
-With help of a hotspot analysis, we can then identify materials and activities with the highest impact and implement improvements to enhance recycled inputs, product durability, and end-of-life recovery through reuse, remanufacturing, or recycling.
+The first step in an LCA is to define the functional unit and collect information on the materials, components, and processes used throughout the product’s life cycle, from raw material extraction to end-of-life disposal.
+Based on the emission factors, we can calculate the environmental footprint at the product and company level.
+Through a hotspot analysis, we can then identify materials and activities with the highest impact and implement improvements to enhance recycled inputs, product durability, and end-of-life recovery through reuse, remanufacturing, and recycling.

 The second step is to create a DPP and begin by compiling key information about the product’s origin, materials, manufacturing processes, environmental impact, repairability, and end-of-life cycle recovery.
 The passport should include data such as supply chain details, material content (including recycled or hazardous materials), carbon footprint, lifespan, and instructions for disassembly, reuse, or recycling.
 This information must be standardized and made accessible to relevant stakeholders across the value chain through a QR code or serial number.

-To move from conducting an LCA and creating a DPP to full ESPR compliance, companies must align their product data with the specific requirements set out in the regulation.
-After compiling verified LCA data and DPP content, the passport must be uploaded to the EU’s centralized digital registry, where it becomes accessible to authorities and market actors.
-Beyond product transparency, ESPR also requires companies to disclose annual information on the quantity and handling of unsold consumer products.
-Additionally, there is a ban on the destruction of unsold textiles and footwear, promoting donation, reuse, or recycling instead.
+To become ESPR compliant, companies must align their product data with the specific requirements set out in the regulation.
+After compiling verified LCA data and DPP content, the passport must be uploaded to the EU’s centralized digital registry.
+Additionally, the ESPR requires companies to disclose annual information on the quantity and handling of unsold consumer products and prohibits the destruction of unsold textiles and footwear, thereby promoting donation, reuse, or recycling instead.
 Meeting these obligations ensures both legal compliance and alignment with Europe’s shift toward a circular economy.

 Avoid market exclusion

 Non-compliance with ESPR can lead to products being banned from the EU market.
-With help from the ESPR, assess your product portfolio, adapt the designs of your products, and invest in sustainable innovation to stay ahead.
+With help from our step-by-step guide for the ESPR, you can assess your product portfolio, adapt the designs of your products, and invest in sustainable innovation to stay ahead.

 Enhance consumer trust

-Aligning with ESPR demonstrates a strong commitment to transparency and environmental responsibility.
-In doing so, companies enhance brand credibility and stakeholder confidence, thereby positioning themselves as market leaders.
+Becoming ESPR compliant demonstrates a strong commitment to transparency and sustainability.
+To meet increasing consumer demands, the ESPR can help companies enhance brand credibility and stakeholder confidence, thereby positioning themselves as market leaders.

 Boost product innovation

-ESPR compliance fuels innovation through enhanced material traceability and smarter product designs.
-Increase repairability, reusability, and durability to extend product lifecycles and unlock circular economy opportunities.
+ESPR compliance fuels innovation through greater material traceability and smarter product designs.
+It pushes companies to increase repairability, reusability, and durability, as well as extend product lifecycles and unlock new opportunities within the circular economy.

 Want to know more about the ESPR?